cis-ncbj/app-service-api/Docs/overview.rst

 Service definition
 ------------------

-Each service besides the web interface will consist of two addictional components.
+Each service besides the web interface will consist of two additional components.

 * Service configuration - a file that defines allowed variables and their